Journals LibraryNHS NIHR - National Institute for Health and Care Research

 I am submitting an article related to my project to an Open Access journal.
 Can I apply for additional funding to cover APC charges?

 NIHR expects that article processing charges (APCs) will be covered by the funding award.
 In due course if an article is accepted for publication and there are insufficient funds to cover an APC you should contact the Monitoring Programme Manager during monitoring phase and Publishing Manager (email@example.com) post submission of your final report to request additional funding.
-This will be considered on an individual case basis in line with DH/NIHR policy on Open Access publishing.
+This will be considered on an individual case basis in line with DHSC/NIHR policy on Open Access publishing.

 Yes, but as author, it is your responsibility to apply for and fund all media copyright permission from the journal.
 If you require further information on gaining permissions, please refer to the Permissions section of the Information for Authors.

 Yes.
 Extracts (or the full report) may be included in journals provided that suitable acknowledgement is made and the reproduction is not associated with any form of advertising.
 Applications for commercial reproduction would have to be addressed to the NIHR Journals Library editorial office.